A Maximum Theorem for Incomplete Preferences: Introduction

 The example above is fairly simple and suggests that, when weak preferences are continuous but incomplete, we should not be surprised to find sequences of maximal elements that converge to suboptimal alternatives.
-With this observation in mind, the main contributions of the present paper are: 1) to provide conditions which ensure that limits of optimal choices are optimal in the limit problem, and 2) to shed light on how the nature of preference incompleteness may interfere with the preservation of optimality when taking limits.
+With this observation in mind, the main technical contributions of the present paper are: 1) to provide conditions which ensure that limits of optimal choices are optimal in the limit problem, and 2) to shed light on how the nature of preference incompleteness may interfere with the preservation of optimality when taking limits.

 The rest of the paper is organized as follows.
 We present basic definitions in Section~\ref{section:prelims}.
 We state and prove a simple Maximum Theorem for incomplete preferences in Section~\ref{section:simple_MT}.
 This result is somewhat restrictive since it requires a fixed preference and convex feasible sets.
 In Section~\ref{section:MT}, we establish a more general Maximum Theorem based on a new continuity condition for the domains of comparability of the preferences involved.
-In Section~\ref{section:necessity}, we investigate assumptions under which this new condition is not only sufficient but also essentially necessary.
+In Section~\ref{section:necessity}, we investigate assumptions under which this new condition is not only sufficient but also necessary.
 Finally, Section~\ref{section:literature} briefly relates our results to the existing literature and Section~\ref{section:discussion} offers some concluding remarks.
-We relegated all auxiliary lemmas and their proofs to Appendix~\ref{section:lemmas}.
+We relegate all proofs to Appendix~\ref{section:proofs}.